awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

 1. Install software on your host machine for developing and debugging embedded applications for your microcontroller board\.

-1. Cross\-compile an Amazon FreeRTOS demo application to a binary image\.
+1. Cross\-compile a FreeRTOS demo application to a binary image\.

 1. Load the application binary image to your board, and then run the application\.